bettermarks/license-manager-POC/docs/concept.md

   |1| 777777    | 2023-01-05 |
   |1| 123456789 | 2023-01-26 |

   The seat has been occupied, the function will return the product (or 'TRUE') to the requesting user.
+The more complicated cases of redeeming when more than one valid licenses are found, is currently being discussed.
+  (see below)

 ### Open Questions / Unsolved Issues:
 We did not touch yet the question, how we should handle the case of